Diósgyőri VTK: Nyíregyháza

 In April 1982, Diósgyőr suffered their biggest eastern derby defeat in the Nemzeti Bajnokság I after losing 3−0 to Nyíregyháza.
-In March 1983, DVTK defeated Nyóregyháza 2–0 after a brace from László Fekete.
+In March 1983, DVTK defeated Nyíregyháza 2–0 after a brace from László Fekete.
 Both sides spent the 1983−84 Nemzeti Bajnokság I season fighting against relegation.
 Going into the last game of the season, DVTK were already relegated, but Nyíregyháza still had a minor chance of staying up, if they manage to beat DVTK.
 The game's result was a dubious 2–7 defeat against Nyíregyháza, who just so happened to need to win their last game by five goals in order to stay up.
 After having been convinced that the match was fixed, MLSZ ruled that both clubs would start their next season in the Nemzeti Bajnokság II with a -4 point deficit, and the game's result was declared null and void, with the official scoreline, ruled by MLSZ, was to be 0-0.

 Both clubs would spend the next seven seasons in the 2nd Division, regularly finishing near each other in the table.
 In September 1985, József Dzurják became the first Diósgyőr player to score a brace at Nyíregyháza's Stadium.
 DVTK won the game 2–3.
 In May 1986, Dzurják would once again score a brace against DVTK's biggest rivals, this time, at the DVTK-Stadium, as DVTK defeated Nyíregyháza 2–0.
 He became the first DVTK player since István Kovács in 1963, to score a brace at home against Nyíregyháza.
 DVTK did the "double" over Nyíregyháza, and Dzurják scored four goals against them in a single season.
 The club finished the season fourth, five points above Nyíregyháza, who came fifth.

 Both clubs were struggling against relegation during the 1986/87 season.
 In May 1987 the clubs played a 3–3 draw against each other at Városi Stadion.
 Both clubs secured their stay in the 2nd Division, with Nyíregyháza defeating Budafok 3–1, and Diósgyőr drawing 0–0 at Nagykanizsa on the last day of the season.
 The clubs finished the 1987/88 season 10th and 11th, with Nyíregyháza finishing one point above DVTK.

 In September 1988, Diósgyőr contested a 2–2 draw against Nyíregyháza, with János Lengyel equalising for the red and whites in the 92nd minute.
 The club finished three places above Nyíregyháza, in the 1988/89 season, however, they had only accumulated two points more.
 Between May 1986 and September 1989, Diósgyőr could not get a single victory over Nyíregyháza.
 The streak finally came to an end, when Csiba scored the only goal of the match played between the clubs in the 12th round of the 1989/90 2nd Division season.
 DVTK would finish the season fifth, three points above Nyíregyháza.